Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Effect of Surface Diffusion

-The singular behavior of the no-diffusion case for an even value of $N$ is attributed to an insufficient number of accessible configurations.
-For an odd value of $N$, the total number of configurations accessible from the initially unoccupied state is equal to $2^{N-1}$ whether surface diffusion is included or not.
-However, for an even value of $N$, if surface diffusion is not included, some configurations (with an even number of $\Xrm$ atoms) become inaccessible.
-For example, for $N=6$, $\Xrm\varnothing\Xrm\varnothing\varnothing\varnothing$ is not accessible unless surface diffusion is included, and as a result, only 20 configurations are accessible instead of 32.
-As shown in Section~I of the \SI, for an even value of $N=2m$, only $\binom{2m}{m}$ configurations are accessible for the no-diffusion case, whereas all $2^{2m-1}$ configurations with even numbers of occupied sites are accessible for $\rdiff \neq 0$.
+The singular behavior of the no-diffusion case for an even value of $N$ results from an insufficient number of accessible configurations, as discussed earlier.
+For an odd value of $N$, the total number of configurations accessible from the initially unoccupied state is equal to $n_\mathrm{tot} = 2^{N-1}$ whether surface diffusion is included or not.
+On the contrary, for an even value of $N$, if surface diffusion is not included, some configurations become inaccessible due to the conserved quantity $N_+-N_-=0$ and $n_\mathrm{tot}=\binom{N}{N/2}$, see Eq.~\eqref{ntotnleven}.
+If surface diffusion is included, however, all configurations with an even number of occupied sites become accessible.
+Hence, for both $N=2m$ and $N=2m+1$, we have

-To see the resulting differences in $\bar{\theta}_N$ and $\theta_N (t)$, we first compare the CMEs with and without surface diffusion for the even and odd cases.
-In the odd case, compared with the no-diffusion case, the definition of aggregated states remains the same.
-The transition matrix with diffusion is obtained by adding transitions corresponding to diffusion to the no-diffusion transition matrix.
-The inclusion of surface diffusion does not break detailed balance and the same equilibrium distribution is achieved.
-The additional terms in $R$ only change the time-transient probability distribution.
-In the even case, since additional aggregated states are needed to be included in the CME, the size of $R$ is increased.
-While detailed balance still holds, a new equilibrium distribution is established due to the change in the number of accessible configurations.
-As in the odd case, this new equilibrium distribution does not depend on $\rdiff$, which only changes the time-transient probability distribution so long as $\rdiff \neq 0$.

-Since detailed balance holds and thus Eq.~\eqref{prob_form} is valid, we can obtain analytic expressions of $\bar{\theta}_N=[\Xrm]$ following the same procedure as the no-diffusion case.
+Based on this observation, we derive analytic expressions for $\bar{\theta}_N$ for the surface-diffusion case.
+Under the assumption that detailed balance also holds in the presence of surface diffusion, Eq.~\eqref{thetaeqgen} is valid.
+By substituting Eq.~\eqref{ntotnl_surfdiff} to Eq.~\eqref{thetaeqgen}, we obtain